Laplace expansions and tree decompositions: A faster polytime algorithm for shallow nearest-neighbour Boson Sampling: Introduction

 \subsection{Structure of the paper}

-The following three sections introduce the material needed to understand our result: In \Cref{sec:boson-sampling}, we introduce the basic concepts of Boson Sampling and quantum optics needed for our work.
-In \Cref{sec:clifford}, we give a pedagogical introduction to the Clifford and Clifford algorithms for simulating Boson Sampling classically.
-Then in \Cref{sec:tree-decompositions}, we introduce the tree decomposition of matrices and the algorithm of Cifuentes and Parillo for computing permanents of sparse matrices.
+In \Cref{sec:bs-cc}, we give a short introduction to linear optics, Boson Sampling, and the Clifford and Clifford algorithms.
+We offer a more pedagogical overview in \Cref{sec:boson-sampling,sec:clifford}.
+In \Cref{sec:tree-decompositions}, we introduce the tree decomposition of matrices and the algorithm of Cifuentes and Parillo for computing permanents of sparse matrices.
+This is complemented by \Cref{sec:appendix-CP}.

-Before we can adapt these algorithms together, in \Cref{sec:main-results}, we introduce a few basic definitions of photonic circuits, as well as observe some basic results about tree decomposition needed for our main result.
-Finally, in \Cref{sec:algorithm}, we present our new algorithm, and we conclude and discuss open problems in \Cref{sec:concl-future-work}.
+The construction of our new algorithm takes place in \Cref{sec:main-results}, where we present some necessary constructions representing shallow photonic circuits, and in \Cref{sec:algorithm}, where we present the algorithm itself.
+We conclude and discuss open problems in \Cref{sec:concl-future-work}, and we expand on some technical details in \Cref{sec:banded-matrices,sec:app:tree-decomp-manip}.

-To facilitate reading, we omit some simple but lengthy derivations and proofs in the main body, and we present them instead in the Appendix.